 Renée Elizabeth Neely-Tanner is a self-taught visual artist.
 She is a 2024 Artist Research Resident of the Museum of The Rhode Island School of Design and the 2023 Heimark Artist in Residence for the Ruth J. Simmons Center, Brown University.
 Neely-Tanner grew up in the 1960-70s Black community of Berkeley, across the Elizabeth River from Norfolk, VA.
 The culture and kinship of that community has shaped her worldview as an artist and as a person.
 She honors her mother Allison Virginia Tanner Neely, an ever present witness to her life and work, by adding 'Tanner' to her name.

-Exhibitions: The First Unitarian Church, Providence, The WaterFire Arts Center, The RISD Museum, AS220 Project Space Gallery, Dreamscape Archive Virtual Experience, The Granoff Center for Creative Arts, Brown University, Centro Cultural das Mulheres da Mare Bahia, Brasil, The Ruth J. Simmons Center, Brown University, Arts Connect International, Boston, Providence Public Library and The Center for Latin American and Caribbean Studies, Brown University.
+Exhibitions: The Rhode Island State House Gallery, The RISD Museum, The First Unitarian Church Providence, AS220 Project Space Gallery, The WaterFire Arts Center, Dreamscape Archive Virtual Experience, The Ruth J. Simmons Center, The Granoff Center for Creative Arts, Centro Cultural das Mulheres da Mare Bahia, Brasil, Arts Connect International Boston, Providence Public Library, The Center for Latin American and Caribbean Studies Brown University and Studio Hop Gallery Providence.

-Neely-Tanner holds an AB in English Literature and Cultures, Brown University and an MLIS in Library and Information Science/Archives Management, Simmons University.
+Neely-Tanner has an AB in English Literature and Cultures, Brown University and an MLIS in Library and Information Science/Archives Management, Simmons University.